-The staff at Lanta Baan Nok Resort is friendly and very helpful.
+The staff at Lanta Baan Nok Resort are friendly and very helpful.
 They can help you arrange activities, rent motorbikes, and arrange transportation.

-While you won’t be spoiled with an ocean view from your room, the property is only a short, 300-meter walk to the beach.
-Also, right across the street from the hotel is Uncle O’s, one of the best local restaurants we found with generous portions of delicious Thai food at reasonable prices.
+While you won’t be spoiled with an ocean view from your room, the property is only a short 300-meter walk to the beach.

-Starting at just $16 in low season, this makes a great budget option for travellers who want a comfortable, yet affordable place to stay on Koh Lanta.
+Starting at just $14 in low season, this makes a great budget option for travellers who want a comfortable yet affordable place to stay on Koh Lanta.